Wildix/Alert-call/README.md

 * 8 – the number of contemporary alert calls which should be generated
 * the dial plan where the pin inserted should be looked up
 * the dial plan where the outgoing calls should be generated
+* 30 - retry count in case of channel unavailable
+* 1 - confirm code
+* 3 - rfuse code
+* snd - directory where to get sound files from

 ![Alt text](images/Add new Alert Code Feature.jpeg?raw=true "Create new code")